-- $((\frac{d}{d}))$ The hours of work during legislative session ((and the cutoff calendar for a legislative session)) and committee assembly days, and the hours of work during the 60 calendar days before the first day of legislative session and during the 20 calendar days after the last day of legislative session.
-This subsection (3)(e) does not prohibit bargaining over hours of work during any other period and bargaining over compensation for hours of work in excess of a 40-hour workweek, except that bargaining over hours of work during periods not otherwise prohibited and compensation for hours worked in excess of a 40-hour workweek may only occur for agreements that take effect after July 1, 2027; ((and (e)))(f) The cutoff calendar for a - legislative session; - (g) Health care benefits and other employee insurance benefits.
-The amount paid by a legislative employee for health care premiums must be the same as that paid by a represented state employee covered by RCW 41.80.020(3); - (h) The right to take whatever actions are deemed necessary to carry out the mission of the legislature and its agencies during emergencies; and
+- (1) Except as otherwise provided in this chapter, the matters subject to bargaining include wages, hours, terms and conditions of employment, and the negotiation of any question arising under a collective bargaining agreement. - (2) Employees hold their positions at the employer's pleasure.
+However, the discipline of employees is subject to any collective bargaining agreement entered into under this chapter. - (3) The employer shall not bargain over rights of management which, in addition to all powers, duties, and rights established by constitutional provision or statute, shall include, but not be limited to, the following: - (a) Any item listed in section 4(1) of this act; - (b) The functions and programs of the employer, the use of technology, and the structure of the organization, including the size and composition of standing committees; - $((\frac{b}{b}))(c)$ The employer's budget and the size of the employer's workforce, including determining the financial basis for layoffs; - $((\frac{(c)}{(c)}))$ The right to direct - supervise employees; $((\frac{d}{d}))(\underline{e})$ The hours of work during legislative session ((and the cutoff calendar for a legislative session))and committee assembly days, and the hours of work during the 60 calendar days before the first day of legislative session and during the 20 calendar days after the last day of legislative session.
+This subsection (3)(e) does not prohibit bargaining over hours of work during any other period and bargaining over compensation for hours of work in excess of a 40-hour workweek, except that bargaining over hours of work during periods not otherwise prohibited and compensation for hours worked in excess of a 40-hour workweek may only occur for agreements that take effect after July 1, 2027; ((and (e)))(f) The cutoff calendar legislative session;

+- (g) Health care benefits and other employee insurance benefits.
+The amount paid by a legislative employee for health care premiums must be the same as that paid by a represented state employee covered by RCW - 41.80.020(3); (h) The right to take whatever actions are deemed necessary to carry out the mission of the legislature and its agencies during emergencies; and